Data Minimization and Avoiding the Over-Retention of Personal Information

 Bifurcate Information

 Most organizations find it useful to bifurcate their information universe into already-existing information and newly created or received information.
-Even an organization that is unable to address the ROT in its existing information stores can make significant progress toward reasonable retention by developing and implementing a sound framework for the classification, retention, and disposition of information that it creates or acquires.
+Even an organization that cannot address the ROT in its existing information stores can make significant progress toward reasonable retention by developing and implementing a sound framework for the classification, retention, and disposition of information that it creates or acquires.

 Bifurcating information and implementing the necessary policies, procedures, and technologies for the organization to retain and dispose of information helps it set a course that: